 - It boosts customer satisfaction

 Telematics does more than simply provide you with access to dots-on-a-map location visibility.
 It also helps improve customer service with more accurate billing and invoicing, more on-time deliveries, the ability to provide ETAs through en-route chassis location updates and notifications when things go wrong so you can respond immediately.
 The result of all these benefits is greater customer satisfaction, positive word-of-mouth, and long-term loyalty.

 Telematics made easy

 Telematics in the supply chain is proven to enable better business planning, streamline operations, minimize theft, improve preventive maintenance and repair and enhance customer service.
 All of that is made possible through a combination of smart devices, sensors and powerful software.
 ORBCOMM devices feature quick and covert installation and are positioned to protect the hardware from contact with the container during loading.
 Our sensors combine with the solution to help extend the life of your tires, boost fuel economy, mate chassis to trucks, tell you if chassis are loaded or empty and whether chassis arms are opened or closed.
 All this data is made actionable through our software solutions, providing you real-time alerts on chassis location, geofence access, mounting and unmounting events, historical reporting and much more.

-For more information on ORBCOMM’s chassis tracking solutions, or to get a free no-obligation quote, visit http://www2.orbcomm.com/chassis-tracking.
+For more information on ORBCOMM’s chassis fleet optimization solutions, or to get a free no-obligation quote, visit http://www2.orbcomm.com/chassis-tracking.